SOC Analyst Training

 Why Should I Subscribe to the SOC Analyst Channel?

 If you work in a SOC, or you aspire to work in a SOC, then you know the value of someone who is really good at their job, versus just average at the job.
 Ultimately, the really good ones create business and revenue impact for their organizations by preventing unnecessary tickets that may reach the next tier, from getting there in the first place.

 At the top level of SOC Analysts, these people make for greater efficiency in high-impact work, which also drives a healthier organization.
 The people that do this, always get recognized, get paid higher, and are the most sought-after people on the market.

 That’s what Legends of Tech gives you, the opportunity to be that type of SOC Analyst.
 Subscribe to the SOC Analyst channel today and start becoming that person.

 What is a Security Operations Center (SOC), and What is it like Working in One?

 Security Operation Center is a security unit in any organization that will handle any security cases arising in the organization’s day-to-day running.
 The work of SOC is monitoring threats, preventing them, detecting and investigating the threats, and responding to the cyber threats, thus offering cybersecurity.
 The security unit consists of a security analyst, security engineer, SOC manager, and CISO.
-The team’s responsibility is monitoring and analyzing security details in an organization and giving the necessary response.
+The team’s responsibility is to monitor and analyze security details in an organization and give the necessary response.

 Duties of Various SOC Jobs